 PLAN: Review eligibility and academic requirements, learn about financial processes, consider program options, meet with WashU study abroad returnees and a Global Programs coordinator, and explore FAQs.

-APPLY: Once you have chosen a program, review the application process and complete a WashU application, available on the individual program brochure page.
+APPLY: Once you have chosen a program, review the application process and complete a WashU application, which is available on the individual program brochure page.

 PREPARE: Fulfill all pre-departure requirements and learn about health and safety abroad.
 Research your host country and cultural norms.